Sexton Blake and the Hooded Terror

 Sexton Blake and the Hooded Terror is a 1938 British crime film directed by George King and starring George Curzon, Tod Slaughter and Greta Gynt.
-It was George Curzon's third and final outing as the fictional detective Sexton Blake.
+It was written by A.R.
+Rawlinson based on '"The Mystery of No 13.
+Caversham Square by Pierre Quiroule.
+The film, which has been described as the best in the Blake series of 1930s movies, was George Curzon's third and final outing as the fictional detective Sexton Blake.

 Plot summary

-The film - described as the best in the Blake series of 1930s movies - features the character of Sexton Blake and his efforts to defeat a major crime organisation headed by Michael Larron, a 'sort of Moriarty figure'.
+Sexton Blake attempts defeat a major crime organisation headed by Michael Larron, a 'sort of Moriarty figure'.